learnable-content/esteban-hererra-screencast/README.md

 5. Create a new Beepboop project with your forked repository.
 6. Follow the instructions to create an Slack app with a bot user and link it to your Beepboop project.
 7. Configure a Slash Command in your Slack app.
+8. Enable Interactive Messages.
-8. In Beepboop, go to the *Settings* tab in your project and enable *Multi-Team Socket Mode*.
+9. In Beepboop, go to the *Settings* tab in your project and enable *Multi-Team Socket Mode*.
 Also, on this page, enter your Wit.ai token
-9. Make a commit to some file of the project to start the building process.
+10. Make a commit to some file of the project to start the building process.
-10. On Beepboop start your bot on the *Status* tab.
+11. On Beepboop start your bot on the *Status* tab.
-11. Go to the page of your bot at [https://beepboophq.com/bots/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx>](https://beepboophq.com/bots/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx), where `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` is the ID of your project, and install the Slack app in one of your Slack teams.
+12. Go to the page of your bot at [https://beepboophq.com/bots/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx>](https://beepboophq.com/bots/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx), where `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` is the ID of your project, and install the Slack app in one of your Slack teams.
-12. Play with the bot by sending a message with a number, asking for a trivia with a direct message, or executing the slash command.
+13. Play with the bot by sending a message with a number, asking for a trivia with a direct message, or executing the slash command.

 # License
 MIT